Spartabariallali/Docker_compose_db-/README.md

 - Volume drivers let you store volumes on remote hosts or cloud providers, to encrypt the contents of volumes, or to add other functionality.
 - New volumes can have their content pre-populated by a container.

+#### 1. create a docker-compose file (.yaml/yml)

+- Docker compose is a tool for defining and running multi-container docker applications.
+With compose, you use a yaml file to configure your application's services.

 ```
 version: '3'